tenseiken/docker-qbittorrent-wireguard/README.md

               tenseiken/qbittorrent-wireguard:latest
 ```

+If you prefer to use docker-compose instead of docker run, you can use the Docker-Compose.yml file to get started.
+It only has the required configuration (as with the docker run command above), but it will get you started.

 # Issues
 If you are having issues with this container please submit an issue on GitHub.
 Please provide logs, Docker version and other information that can simplify reproducing the issue.